The Albert Brothers: History

-In 1967, with his brother Howard having been drafted to serve in the United States Army to fight in the Vietnam War, 14-year-old Ron Albert pursued a job at the only major recording studio in Miami at that time, Criteria Studios, where he was hire as a typist for the studio's tape library.
+In 1967, with his brother Howard having been drafted to serve in the United States Army to fight in the Vietnam War, 14-year-old Ron Albert pursued a job at the only major recording studio in Miami at that time, Criteria Studios, where he was hired as a typist for the studio's tape library.
 A short time after Albert was hired, the studio's owner and chief engineer, Mack Emerman, became sick, and Ron Albert filled in as an engineer, eventually becoming Criteria Studios primary engineer upon Emerman's retirement.
 In 1969, Ron's brother Howard was discharged from the Army and, upon returning to Miami, began working alongside his brother at Criteria Studios as an engineer.

 The Albert brothers became known as "Fat Albert Productions."
-Along with Atlantic producers Tom Dowd and Arif Mardin, Atlantic co-owner Jerry Wexler, and equipment-designer Jeep Harned, the brothers helped Criteria become a heavily sought-after recording studio.
-Eventually, the brothers became Criteria Studio business partners.
-By 1983, however, Criteria was in debt and, planning on retiring, the brothers sold their share in the company.
+Along with Atlantic producers Tom Dowd and Arif Mardin, Atlantic co-owner Jerry Wexler, and MCI recording equipment president, Jeep Harned, the brothers helped Criteria become a heavily sought-after recording studio, particularly during the 1970's.
+Eventually, the brothers became Criteria Studio business partners and acted as co vice-presidents.
+By 1983 and planning on retiring, the brothers sold their share in the company.

-In 1987, the Albert Brothers abandoned their retirement plans and partnered with another ex-Criteria engineer, Steve Alaimo, to form two new companies: Vision Records and Audio Vision Studios.
+In 1987, the Albert Brothers abandoned their retirement plans and partnered with the former co-owner of TK Records, Steve Alaimo, to form two new companies: Vision Records and Audio Vision Studios.
 Originally intended to house familiar artists from Criteria and TK Records, Vision Records' focus later shifted to releasing records by artists in the Miami Bass and Freestyle scenes.

-The Albert Brothers currently reside in Miami, where they are primarily occupied with being the owners of the aforementioned Vision Records and Audio Vision Studios.
-With hip-hop being the most popular type of music in Miami, they now use digital Pro Tools for music production.
-Audio Vision Studios has been working with many major hip hop artists, including Lil Wayne.
-However, the brothers are not very involved in producing the records of the hip hop artists.
+The Albert Brothers sold Audio Vision Studios in 2022 after captaining the studio to over 20 gold records and 41 platinum records.